Creating Connections One Story at a Time

 Want to be a storyteller?

-Arizona Daily Star’s David Fitzsimmons shares a hilarious and true story for the show “Lost in Translation”
+David Fitzsimmons shares a story at “Lost in Translation”